Support the Day of Caring

 - Leadership Opportunities with Community Programs

-Special events are created around a specific issue or need in the community.
+Special events are one-time events created around a specific issue or need in the community.
 There are many opportunities throughout the year to participate in a special event.
-Volunteers must register ahead of time and are encouraged to sign-in with staff when they arrive.
+Volunteers must pre-register on eweb.

 STUDENT VOLUNTEER GUIDE AVAILABLE